Nordisk familjebok: Third edition

 The third edition had 17 volumes and was published between 1924 and 1937.
 Another three supplementary volumes were published in 1937, 1938 and in 1939.
 The supplement covers for instance the Spanish Civil War and a heavy update on Adolf Hitler, but nothing about Germany's war on Poland nor are later events mentioned.
 A second printing of the entire third edition was published between 1941 and 1944.
 Nothing essential is changed in the second printing, but quite a lot of one side portraits (still in black and white), coloured maps of "World cities", European countries, continents, Swedish provinces and cities are added together with a few topics, like a collection of national flags.
 All the added material are on unnumbered pages, presumably a technical printing solution (so already printed books did not require re-numbering).
-This edition is usually called "the 1930s edition" and are of brown colour when looking at them on a shelf.
+This edition is usually called "the 1930s edition" and are of brown color when looking at them on a shelf.